AashiqDurga/SerkoExpense/README.md

 * The Dotnet cli can be used to restore, build and run tests.
 * To run the api  execute "dotnet run --project SerkoExpense.Api/SerkoExpense.Api.csproj"
 * Navigate to https://localhost:5001/api/healthcheck to confirm the api is up and running.
-* Manual Testing can be acheived with a client of your choice by executing a post request to the /expense endpoint with the relevant data in the request body
+* Manual Testing can be acheived with a client of your choice by executing a post request to the /expense endpoint with the relevant data in the request body.

 # Assumptions
 * Documentation for the API is not required as a part of the assesment.